Academic Handbook Admissions

 1.2 September 2019 September 2019 Head of Admissions April 2021

-External Reference Point(s) UK Quality Code: Admissions, Recruitment and Widening Access; General Data Protection Regulation 2018; Equality Act 2010; Freedom of Information Act 2000; Human Rights Act 1998; Race Relations Act 1976; Race Relations (Amendments) Act 2000; Safeguarding Vulnerable Groups Act 2006; Special Educational Needs and Disability Act 2001
+External Reference Point(s) The Data Protection Act 2018; Equality Act 2010; Freedom of Information Act 2000; The Human Rights Act 1998; Race Relations Act 1976; Race Relations (Amendment) Act 2000; Safeguarding Vulnerable Groups Act 2006; Special Educational Needs and Disability Act 2001; UCAS QIPS; UK Quality Code: Admissions, Recruitment and Widening Access.